pranjalpokharel7/codecrafters-redis-python/README.md

 └── utils # utils used by the main app
 ```

-Each sub module within app usually contains some notable files as,
+Each sub module within app usually contains some common file patterns as,
-- `base.py`: Contains definitions of abstract base classes, decorators and generics that are used by other files within the submodule.
+- `base.py`: Contains definitions of base classes and types that are used by other files within the submodule.
 - `errors.py`: Defines errors that are specific to the submodule.
 - `constants.py`: Constants that are declared at a single place to make them reusable.
 - `parser.py`: Parsing logic required by the submodule.